 |Littlehampton to Shoreham-By-Sea||14 miles (23 km)||This route follows National Cycle route 2 along the beautiful Sussex coast, from Littlehampton to Shoreham-By-Sea.|

 The ride starts by the Cutty Sark on the Thames in Greenwich and heads south along the Ravensbourne and Pool Rivers to New Beckenham.
 From there you continue south to Elmers End where you will pass through the lovely South Norwood Country Park.
-The route continues through the pretty Addington golf course and on to Addington Hill along the London Loop.
+The park includes a pretty lake with lots of wildlife to look out for.
+The route then continues through the pretty Addington golf course and on to Addington Hill along the London Loop.

-From Redhill you continue to Crawley, passing Horley before an interesting traffic free section through Gatwick Airport take you to Crawley.
+From Redhill you continue to Crawley, passing Horley before an interesting traffic free section through Gatwick Airport takes you to Crawley.

 |Petersfield to Brighton||43 miles (70 km)||Starting in the market town of Petersfield follow the South Downs Way to Brighton on the south coast.|

 Much of this route is through undulating countryside on off road tracks and paths with a lovely coastal stretch on the home straight to Brighton.
 View Full Details>>